RJW20/ml-weather-forecasting/README.md

 The common-sense baseline that we should look to beat is to predict that the temperature in 24 hours time will be exactly the same as it is now.
 This results in a validation MAE of 3.03 degrees Celsius and a test MAE of 2.85 degrees Celsius.

 ### Dense
 The simplest and cheapest machine learning model we can try is a small densely connected one.

-We will use the one described below:
+#### Model

 ```
 inputs = keras.Input(shape=(settings['window_size'], num_features))